prettier/prettier/docs/plugins.md

 ### Utility functions

-A `util` module from prettier core is considered a private API and is not meant to be consumed by plugins.
+A `util` module from Prettier core is considered a private API and is not meant to be consumed by plugins.
 Instead, the `util-shared` module provides the following limited set of utility functions for plugins:

 ```ts
 makeString(rawContent: string, enclosingQuote: string, unescapeUnnecessarEscapes: boolean): string;